yasirbhutta/yasirbhutta.github.io/computer-basics/docs/storage-devices.md

 - This makes SSDs ideal for applications that require fast access to data, such as operating systems, applications, and games.

 ![ssd](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7a/2017_Dysk_SSD_ADATA_SX900_128GB.jpg/512px-2017_Dysk_SSD_ADATA_SX900_128GB.jpg)

-Image by: Jacek Halicki, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons
+Image by Jacek Halicki, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 SSDs also have a number of other advantages over HDDs, including: